chrisglein/chrisglein.github.io/deeper/rules.md

 After taking your actions you must breathe.
 - You are “in your habitat” if you are on a Hatch space.

 If you are not in your habitat you must spend one air token from your “Lungs”.
 Otherwise you drown.
-When you drown you lose 1 resource from your “Inventory” (chosen randomly) for **each depth level between you and the surface**.
+When you drown you lose 1 resource from your “Inventory” (chosen randomly) for <mark>each depth level between you and the surface</mark>.
 Then fill up your “Lungs” with air tokens until half of the grid spaces are covered.

 If instead you are in your habitat add air tokens until your “Lungs” grid is full.